 The majority of businesses are required to get an EIN, but they’re especially important for nonprofit organizations seeking federal tax exemption.
-The government is going to keep a close eye on you before — and after — 501(c)(3) status is approved.

 We think the best way to obtain an EIN is by using the IRS online application.
 This method is totally free, and you’ll get your identification number as soon as you finish filling it out.
 However, there are a few other ways you can obtain an EIN for free if the online method doesn’t suit you.
 Check out our EIN guide for details.